 \mypara{Distance Metrics for NCG.} We use the $\ell_2$ distance for two representations. \textbf{Pixel Space:} Robust methods aim to have invariant predictions within a small norm ball in pixel space.
 Hence, we evaluate the distance in pixel space (we believe the $\ell_\infty$ results would be similar). \textbf{Feature Space:} For another representation, we first train a different neural network (fully connected MLP) on the in-distribution data (we omit the unseen class).
 Then we compute the last layer embedding for all images, including those in the unseen class, giving us a learned, latent embedding.
 This provides vectors for both in-distribution and OOD images, and we use these vectors as our ``feature space'' version of the datasets.
 Note that we \emph{do not} claim that these representations capture human-level or semantic similarity for the OOD data.
-Nonetheless, they both suffice to provide insight into the OOD prediction behavior of robust and normal networks.
+Nonetheless, they both can be used by future work to provide insight into the OOD prediction behavior of robust and normal networks.

-\mypara{NCG Accuracy.} The NCG accuracy is the fraction of OOD inputs that are labeled as their nearest neighbor in the training set (i.e., we measure agreement with the 1-NN classifier).
+\mypara{NCG score.} The NCG score is the fraction of OOD inputs that are labeled as their nearest neighbor in the training set (i.e., we measure agreement with the 1-NN classifier).
 For corrupted data, we use the whole training set.
-For unseen classes, we use the training set minus the held out class.
+For unseen classes, we use the training set minus the held-out class.
 We measure the 1-NN prediction in $\ell_2$ distance in either the pixel space or the above-defined feature space.